-Capital costs are greater than in the OBC, although the scheme is within the 10% threshold in respect of the approval sum.
-Although the Capital Investment Manual (CIM) states that the option appraisal should be reviewed if costs are outside 10% capital or 5% revenue either way, all the options from a revenue perspective would be affected in a similar way.
-It is also likely that the capital position for each option would be impacted the same, the next best Option (option 3) would need to reduce revenue costs by over £4 million to become preferred option at OBC this saving would then need to be greater in a revised option appraisal.
+Both revenue and capital costs are therefore less than those quoted in the OBC.
+Although the CIM states that the option appraisal should be reviewed if costs are outside 10% capital or 5% revenue either way, all the options form a revenue perspective would be affected in a similar way.
+It is also likely that the capital position for each option would be impacted to the same extent.
+The next best Option (option 3) would need to reduce revenue costs by over £4 million to become preferred option at OBC this saving would then need to be greater in a revised option appraisal.
 Even if there was no capital expenditure in Option 3 it would still not be the preferred option.
 On this basis the preferred option at OBC stage still stands.